Stewardship

 Care

-Care is the ethic — the posture we bring to the work.
+Care is the ethic — the posture I bring to the work.
 It's the difference between showing up to enforce a picture and showing up to respond to what's actually happening.

 Care means reading the system: noticing what's changed, interpreting whether a plant is struggling or just slow, knowing the difference between a weed that needs pulling now and one that can wait.
 It means acting out of attention rather than anxiety.

-This is what makes our work ecological rather than managerial.
-We're not restoring order.
-We're responding to a living system.
+This is what makes Grounded's work ecological rather than managerial.
+I'm not restoring order.
+I'm responding to a living system.

 Gardening